italo-goncalves/geomod3D/README.md

 # geomod3D
-Implicit 3D geological modeling and geostatistics
+Implicit 3D geological modeling and geostatistics.

+Development of this project has been suspended indefinitely.
+We are currently working on geoML (<https://github.com/italo-goncalves/geoML>) in Python in order to make better use of the GPU.
+All the functionality available here should be present there, though most likely in a new form.

+---

 Welcome to the geomod3D package.
 This is a project to develop a R package with tools for 3D implicit modeling of geological bodies and general manipulation of